Tropical Mirror: Tropical Gromov--Witten theory

-\ee The answer to the enumerative question equals to 1 everywhere on $\mathbb{R}^2$-plane of relative location, except for the special cases $r^1=0$, $r^2=0$ and $r^1=r^2$.
+The tropical GW invariant equals one everywhere on $\mathbb{R}^2$-plane of relative positions, except for the exceptional cases $r^1=0$, $r^2=0$, and $r^1=r^2$.
 There is no tropical curve passing through two points in these cases.
-This phenomenon was observed and discussed by Mikhalkin and Rau in \cite{mikhalkin2009tropical}.
-The moduli space integral does not change if we replace the single point-supported observables $\omega_1$ and $\omega_2$ by the smooth forms from the same cohomology class.
-Hence it seems plausible to resolve the special cases issue by using smeared representatives in cohomology.
+This phenomenon was observed and discussed by Mikhalkin and Rau in~\mbox{\cite[Proposition 2.5.1]{mikhalkin2009tropical}}.
+The moduli space integral does not change if we replace the single point-supported representatives $\g_1$ and $\g_2$ with smooth representatives in the same cohomology class.
+Hence, resolving the exceptional cases issue seems plausible by using the smeared representatives $\g_1$ and $\g_2$ for tropical point cycles. \end{Example}